 We are committed to protecting your privacy.
-We will only use the information that we collect about you lawfully (in accordance with the Data Protection Act 1998).
-We are voluntarily registered as Data Controllers in the Information Commissioner's public register.
-Our Registration Number is Z9733716.
-You can visit this register on https://ico.org.uk/esdwebpages/search
+We will only use the information that we collect about you lawfully, in accordance with the General Data Protection Regulation (GDPR).
+We are voluntarily registered as a data controller in the Information Commissioners data protection register with registration number Z9733716.
+Visit the register here: https://ico.org.uk/ESDWebPages/Entry/Z9733716.

 Cookies have many different uses, such as remembering a user's preferences, allowing efficient navigation and generally improving the user's online experience.
 They also help companies to identify how many people visit their website, and how they found it.
 Cookies cannot identify you personally.